paulofernandesjr/yogi-alloy/README.md

 ya build [--js, --css, --fast]
 	```

 * Create a new module.
+For example:

     ```
-ya create
+ya create --name foo
     ```

+Generates a `src/aui-foo` folder containing the module scaffolding.

 * Release a new version.